Dimensional homogeneity constrained gene expression programming for discovering governing equations: Methodology

-\section{Direct simulation Monte Carlo (DSMC)}
+\subsection{Direct simulation Monte Carlo (DSMC)}

+Generally, the Knudsen number ($Kn$), which is defined as the ratio of molecular mean free path to the characteristic length scale of system, is used to classify various flow regimes, with the continuum regime being in the range of $Kn \le 0.01$, the slip regime being $0.01 < Kn \le 0.1$, the transition regime being $0.1 < Kn \le 10$, and the free molecular flow being $Kn > 10$.
+While the computational fluid dynamics (CFD) methods based on the Navier-Stokes-Fourier (NSF) equations have been successfully applied to the continuum regime and can also be used for the slip regime with appropriate slip boundary conditions, they cannot accurately simulate transitional and free molecular gas flows.
+On the contrary, the Boltzmann equation can describe gas flows in all flow regimes, which can be written as

+Here, $f$ is the molecular velocity distribution function, which represents the density of molecules in phase-space (i.e., the space spanned by position and velocity). $\mathbf{c}$ is molecular velocity, $\mathbf{G}$ is external force, and $S$ is a complex integral term, which represents the change of distribution function due to the interaction between molecules.
+Owing to the presence of $S$, the Boltzmann equation is difficult to solve numerically.

-DSMC is a stochastic particle-based method, which solves the Boltzmann equation via approximating the molecular velocity distribution function with simulation molecules \citep{oran1998direct}.
-DSMC tracks the simulation molecules, as they move, collide with other molecules and reflect from boundaries.
-The macroscopic gas properties, such as macroscopic velocity and density, are obtained via sampling corresponding molecular information and making an average at the computational cells.
+DSMC is a stochastic molecule-based method that approximates the molecular velocity distribution function in the Boltzmann equation with simulation molecules \citep{oran1998direct}.
+It has been demonstrated that DSMC converges to the solution of the Boltzmann equation in the limit of a large number of simulation molecules \citep{wagner1992convergence}.
+In DSMC, each simulation molecule represents $F$ real molecules, and $F$ is the so-called simulation ratio.
+DSMC tracks the simulation molecules as they move, collide with other molecules and reflect from boundaries.
+The macroscopic physical quantities are obtained via sampling corresponding molecular information and making an average at the sampling cells.
+Specifically, density ($\rho$) and macroscopic velocity ($v_i$) are computed with

+where $m$ is molecular mass, $N_p$ is the number of simulation molecules in the sampling cell, and $V_{cell}$ is the volume of the sampling cell.
+The velocity of each molecule can be regarded as a sum of two parts, i.e., the macroscopic velocity of the cell to which it belongs and the molecular thermal velocity (which is defined as $C_i=c_i-v_i$).
+Based on the molecular thermal velocity, temperature ($T$) is computed with